 That national board includes four elected officer positions (Chair, Vice Chair, Secretary and Treasurer) serving for two-year terms of office, and board-level chair appointees who are nominated and approved by the board of directors, also for two-year terms.

-These national officers and board-level committee chairs are supported by regional chapter leaders, whose leadership is also elected/affirmed for two-year chapter leadership terms.
-In areas where there is no official chapter, loosely-organized FRUA groups operate as "parent organized development areas (PODs).
-In areas wehre there is no organization, FRUA membgers join as un-affiliated members of the national organization
+These national officers and board-level committee chairs are supported by regional chapter leaders, whose leadership is also elected/affirmed for specific leadership terms.
+All members in the USA are affliiated with a region.
+In some regions organized FRUA groups may operate as "parent organized development" areas (PODs).

 As a 501(c)(3) national non-profit organization, FRUA's fiscal year runs from July 1 through June 30.
-Individual FRUA chapters, which may or may not have state 501(c)(3) designations, may have varying fiscal reporting years.
+Individual FRUA regions may have varying fiscal reporting years.

 While our national incorporation is in Washington, DC, our National Board is spread across the United States from the east coast to the west coast, with stops in between.
-The Board meets eight-ten times per year, only once in person for the FRUA Annual Meeting, typically in July or early August, and via conference call for other meetings.
+The Board meets ten to eleven times per year, only once in person for the FRUA Annual Meeting, typically in July or early August, and via conference call for other meetings.

 Board of Directors